ligershark/WebOptimizer/README.md

 });
 ```
 *Note: `app.UseResponseCompression()` should be used prior to `app.UseWebOptimizer()`*

+*Note: If you're using [ASP.NET Core 7.0 or later](https://github.com/dotnet/aspnetcore/blob/v7.0.0-preview.4.22251.1/src/Middleware/ResponseCompression/src/ResponseCompressionDefaults.cs), you don't need to add this, as support for `text/javascript` is included by default.*
 ### Inlining content
 We can also use Web Optimizer to inline the content of the files directly into the Razor page.
 This is useful for creating high-performance websites that inlines the above-the-fold CSS and lazy loads the rest later.